Mastering SEO Alt Text: Improve Your Accessibility and Search Visibility

 To help you make the most of your alt text efforts, we’ve unpacked the effects it can have from an SEO perspective and the steps you can take to get the best of both worlds – web accessibility compliance and greater search visibility.

-Alt text, short for “alternative text,” is a brief description that’s added to the HTML of an image on your site.
-Its primary function is to describe the content and function of an image for people who can’t see it, whether due to a visual impairment or because the image fails to load.
+Alt text, short for “alternative text,” is a brief description added to the HTML of an image on your website.
+It is designed to communicate the content or purpose of an image when the image itself cannot be viewed or interpreted directly.

 Does Alt Text Help SEO?